-- Outline your copy first.
+Outline your copy first.
 Then, write section headers.
 Then, fill out your content.
-Great online copy can be skimmed.
-With this writing process your content will read well to someone scrolling.
+An excellent online copy can be skimmed.
+With this writing process, your content will read well to someone scrolling.
 Busy people will get the gist of your message and convert.

 5. Tell Stories Whenever Possible

-- Tell a story wherever possible, but keep your stories straight.
-Don’t get carried away, your copy is always written with a goal to accomplish (that’s what makes it copy, not a different form of writing).
+Tell a story wherever possible, but keep your stories straight.
+Don’t get carried away.
+Your copy is always written to accomplish (that’s what makes it copy, not a different form of writing).

-- Benefits make sales, features make fails.
+Benefits make sales, and features make failures.
 Features are aspects of a product or service that differentiate it from others.
-Benefits are the ways in which those points of differentiation translate into value for your target audience.
+Benefits are how those points of differentiation translate into value for your target audience.
 Expressing a product or service in terms of what it can do to provide value to your readers (benefits) is much more effective than listing features.

 6. Do Competitor Research

 Do extensive competitor research when writing a new article, blog post, or copy for a webpage.
 One of the easiest ways to do this research is to take the target keyword you plan to write on, google it, and read through the posts or pages of the sites that rank for that keyword.